Dreaming of visiting the best ski resorts in the U.S. in one epic ski road trip?

 Days 8 & 9 – Snowmass

-If you manage to tear yourself away from all Telluride can offer, then make the equally mesmerizing journey towards Snowmass Mountain.
+If you manage to tear yourself away from all Telluride can offer, then make the equally mesmerizing journey towards Snowmass Mountain in Aspen, Colorado.
 It’s another long run on the road, at around 170 miles and just under four hours driving time.
 But it can be easily broken up with a stop off at the Black Canyon of the Gunnison National Park and Conservation Area, which offers trout fishing, kayaking, whitewater rafting and various hiking routes.
+There is also great hiking in the Aspen area.

 Back on the slopes, we’ve chosen Snowmass as a great alternative to the better-known Aspen, which lies only a couple of miles away from the village with its ski runs easily within reach.
 Operating from the end of November, there’s probably been no resort better named than Snowmass.
 98 trails can be accessed by 20 different chair lifts, providing access to everything from glades to halfpipes.
 Perhaps the only downside of this otherwise all-round destination is the fact that only around 5% of its 100 trails are designated as suitable for beginners.